 The AT&T ISN is a packet switched local area network that links mainframe computers, minicomputers, word processors, storage devices, personal computers, printers, terminals, and communications processors into a single system.
-The interface to System 75 is via an Asynchronous Data Unit (ADU).
-A (Modular) Processor Data Module [(M)PDM] may be used but the ADU is more economical.
-Also, future versions of the ISN will have integrated ADUs.
-The (M)PDM or ADU connects to an Asynchronous Interface Module (AIM) on the Packet Controller or Terminal Concentrator (see Figure 3-13).
-This interface allows System 75 and the ISN to share data capabilities.
+The interface to the system is via an Asynchronous Data Unit (ADU).
+A (Modular) Processor Data Module [(M)PDM] may be used.
+The (M)PDM or ADU connects to an Asynchronous Interface Module (AIM) on the

+Packet Controller or Terminal Concentrator (see Figure 3-13).
+This interface allows the system and the ISN to share data capabilities.

-Connectivity between ISN and System 75 provides the following major benefits:
+Connectivity between ISN and the system provides the following major benefits:

-- Users on ISN may (in addition to having access to other endpoints directly connected to ISN) have access to any endpoint connected to System 75 or addressable from System 75. - Users who either connect to or have access to System 75 may also access endpoints connected to ISN.
+- Users on ISN may (in addition to having access to other endpoints directly connected to ISN) have access to any endpoint connected to the system or addressable from the system. - Users who either connect to or have access to the system may also access endpoints connected to ISN.

 For a detailed description of the ISN, refer to AT&T System 75-Feature Description, 555-200-201.
+Refer also to the AT&T Business Communications System Publications Catalog, 555-000-010, for ISN publications.